photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 *[filesystem]: contains your files and folders *[RHEL]: Red Hat Enterprise Linux®

-[^1]: The default name for [Docker Compose](https://docs.docker.com/compose/) config files is `compose.yaml` or `docker-compose.yml`.
-For simplicity, it does not need to be specified if you run commands in the same directory.
-Config files for other apps and instances should be placed in separate folders.
+[^1]: The default name for [Docker Compose](https://docs.docker.com/compose/) configuration files is `compose.yaml`.
+For simplicity, it does not need to be specified if you are running commands in the same directory.
+Config files for other applications and instances should be placed in separate folders.
+[^2]: With the latest version of [Docker Compose](https://docs.docker.com/compose/), the [default configuration filename](https://docs.docker.com/compose/intro/compose-application-model/) is `compose.yaml`, although the `docker compose` command still supports legacy `docker-compose.yml` files for backward compatibility.